adamforgac/school-schedule/README.md

 # school-schedule
-Another task from school seminar that focused on working with tables
+Another task from school seminar that focuses on working with tables